 Position Requirement

-CEO 5X base salary
+CEO 6X base salary

 SVPs 3X base salary

 VPs 2X base salary

+The G&C committee raised the CEO's stock ownership requirement to six times base salary in fiscal 2019 from five times base salary in fiscal 2018 based on the review of Peer Group executive compensation.
 For any awards granted after July 2011, there are restrictions on sales of such vested awards until the officer has attained the applicable stock ownership level.
 The ownership guidelines were established to provide long-term alignment with stockholders' interests.
 For the purposes of achieving the ownership guidelines, unvested restricted stock awarded to the executive officers is included.
 All officers are currently compliant with the guidelines.